Purpose of the Public Interest Disclosures Act

 What happens after I make a disclosure to the department?

-If your disclosure is not assessed as a public interest disclosure, the Integrity Unit will consider what other action should be taken, including whether the matter should be investigated internally.
+If your disclosure is not assessed as a potential PID, the PID Coordinator will consider what other action should be taken, including whether the matter should be investigated internally.

-Once a report has been formally assessed by the department or IBAC as a public interest disclosure, the discloser receives a number of protections.
+Once a report has been formally assessed by the department or IBAC as a potential PID, the discloser receives a number of protections.
 The discloser:

 - cannot be fired, disciplined or bullied for making a disclosure